-- 1. Bell's Store - 2. ca. 1915; Colonial Revival façade ca. 1975-1977 - 3.
+- Bell's Store - 2. ca. 1915; Colonial Revival façade ca. 1975-1977 - 3.
 Single retail - 4.
 In 1945 this was Marshall's Cafe.
 Van Johnson owned this store from 1959 to 1972.
 His brother Cleve Johnson operated Bell's store here (named after his wife, India Bell).
 The clothing was upscale catering to those with higher incomes.
 Impressions was located here and now it is MeMe's Boutique.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977